 Francis, Christopher Biggins, Norma Streader, Jane Wymark and many others in supporting roles.
-In 2013 Mammoth Screen
+In 2013 Mammoth Screen asked if the TV

 rights were available.
 The answer was a resounding ‘yes’.
 So, in 2015 we had Aidan Turner and Eleanor Tomlinson as the new Ross and

 Graham’s sweeping 18th century saga of Cornish life.
 These included John Nettles (Midsomer Murders) as Ray Penvenen, one of the county’s

 wealthiest landowners, and Gabriella Wilde (Endless Love) as his niece Caroline Penvenen, a beautiful and manipulative heiress.
 Hugh Skinner

 (W1A) played Unwin Trevaunance, a prospective MP who hoped that Caroline (and her fortune) will consent to marry him.
 But Caroline’s

+heart is shown to lie elsewhere.
 Also back were Heida Reed as Elizabeth, Kyle Soller as Francis, Ruby Bentall as Verity, Jack Farthing as George

 Warleggan and Luke Norris as Dr Dwight Enys.
 Beatie Edney and Phil Davis returned as Jud Paynter and his wife Prudie and Robin Ellis reprised

-production company.
-The novels covered in this series will be: The Black Moon and
+Filming in Cornwall for Series 3 was completed in March 2017.
+The novels covered in this series were: The Black Moon and The Four Swans